kimverity/RUIindices/README.md

 If the given tree does not have branch lengths then they will be assigned to be equal with a length of 1.

 To calculate all indices call `all_indices()`.
-To calculate either all node mean indices or a single once, call `node()`.
+To calculate either all node mean indices or a single one, call `node()`.
 To calculate all longitudinal mean indices, or all star mean indices, or a single of either, call `long_star()`.
 The default for the latter two fuctions is to calculate all indices, to calculate one the desired index must be specified.

 Examples:
 ```